Delivering a Compliant Workforce for a Data Centre Project in the Netherlands

 CASE STUDYBy Rullion on 13 March 2026

-A UK-based temporary electrical specialist supporting hyperscale infrastructure projects across Europe secured a very high profile data centre development project in Groningen, Netherlands.
+A UK-based temporary electrical specialist supporting hyperscale infrastructure projects across Europe secured a very high-profile data centre development project in Groningen, Netherlands.
 Data centre projects of this scale depend on skilled electrical contractors who can mobilise quickly while meeting strict compliance requirements.
 Something that increasingly requires specialist tech workforce solutions

 However, when new labour legislation came into force in the Netherlands in January 2025, many labour supply models used across European construction stopped working overnight.

 For a tier 1 contractor delivering electrical works on a hyperscale data centre development project in Groningen, this created an immediate challenge: maintaining a reliable supply of skilled electrical contractors while remaining fully compliant with Dutch employment law.
+Rullion was brought in to deliver a workforce management solution fit for the Netherlands' talent market.

 Workforce challenges on the data centre project